 Board of Directors

 John Bracker became the Head of School for Polytechnic School on July 1, 2014, and prior to joining the Polytechnic community; John was the Head of School for Watkinson School in Hartford, CT where he served for 14 years.
 Mr. Bracker is a member of the Headmasters Association and the Country Day School Headmasters Association.
 Mr. Bracker is a member of INDEX which is comprised of collaborative groups from independent schools where data is shared to aid in decision-making, policy development, and strategic planning.
-Currently, Mr. Bracker serves on three boards, PFS!
-Partnership for Success, the California Teacher Development Collaborative and the Center for Early Education.
+Currently, Mr. Bracker serves on four boards, PFS!
+Partnership for Success, California Association of Independent Schools, California Teacher Development Collaborative, and the Center for Early Education.
 Mr. Bracker earned his Bachelor’s degree from Haverford College, Haverford, PA and his Master’s degree from Harvard University, Cambridge, MA.

 Andrew Davis is the Head of School at Mt.
 Tamalpais School in Mill Valley.
 He served as a Head of Middle School and Director of Admissions at Crystal Springs Uplands School before assuming his present responsibilities.
 Andrew taught middle school at both the Town School for Boys and Hamlin School while also founding a wilderness education program in Colorado.
 He holds and MBA and MA in Education from Stanford University.